 There are times when buyer possession before closing can help both parties.
 If you feel it's a good move, simply proceed with caution.
 Background check your buyers as thoroughly as possible before you agree.
 You can even charge them pro-rated rent for the days they spend there.

-I would also be remiss if I did not point out that from a listing agent's point of view (not a buyer's agent's mind you), many listing agents are vehemently against early buyer possession.
+I would also be remiss if I did not point out that from a listing agent's point of view (not a buyer's agent's, mind you), many are vehemently against early buyer possession.
 The reason is early possession gives buyers too much time to poke around the house, to think about the purchase.
-The buyers might notice things that they previously overlooked, with so much time on their hands.
-Things that now they cannot stand to live with.
+The buyers might notice things that they previously overlooked; things that now they cannot stand to live with.

 From a listing agent's perspective, those things are best discovered after closing the sale, not before.
 Because before the sale closes, buyers can often cancel.
 Over the years, I've heard some buyers lament if they had lived in the house for a while before closing, they would have never bought it.

 Edited by Elizabeth Weintraub, Home Buying Expert.